kiper22/portfolio/Face Recognition/readme.md

 - prepare classifier
 - testing prepared system

+Programs that evaluated research results and other ancillary ones are not included

 ## Data annotation and YOLO training
 The CFPW [http://www.cfpw.io/] dataset was used to train the yolo network.
 It was necessary to mark faces in the photos - the best solution was to write program.
 We need only to mark 1 class (face) as rectangle.
 Annotation file *.txt must have the same name as the photo.
 Txt file contains information about the faces position: